transkatgirl/Tapestry-Loom/README.md

 			- [ ] Update Node list to display sibings of node at cursor rather than last active node
 			- [ ] Update graph to focus node at cursor rather than last active node
 		- [ ] Add support for saving last-used model & parameter choices in Weave
-	- [ ] Implement multi-document weaves / references to other documents, similar to [loom](https://github.com/socketteer/loom)
+	- [ ] Implement importing text from other documents, similar to [loom](https://github.com/socketteer/loom)
 - [ ] Improve handling of tokenization boundaries
 - [ ] Weave format stabilization & finalization
 	- [ ] Update feature list